Combinatorial Proofs in Bordered Heegaard Floer homology: Computations on invariants

-We now compute the type $DA$ arrows in $\widehat{CFDA}(\iz)$ that cover a size 2 interval.
-While the results here will not be directly used in the next two sections, it serves as a model for the calculations of similar arrows in $\widehat{CFDA}(\tau)$ for an arcslide $\tau$.
+As examples, we show the computation of type $\DA$ arrows in $\hataa(\iz)\boxtimes\hatdd(\iz)$ that cover a size 2 interval.
+While the results in the remainder of this section will not be used directly in what follows, it serves as a model for the calculations of similar arrows in $\hatda(\tau)$ for an arcslide $\tau$.